 Does First Trimester Bleeding Always Indicate a Problem?

-Bleeding during early pregnancy is not necessarily expected and may be abnormal depending on the source of bleeding, but it is not always a cause for concern.
+Bleeding during early pregnancy may be abnormal depending on the source of bleeding.
+Fortunately, it is not always a cause for concern.
 Don't panic when you find yourself experiencing light bleeding in the first trimester.

 Most pregnancies, even those with first trimester bleeding, will end up progressing normally.
 If you are far enough along to detect a heartbeat, you are already farther along than the vast majority of all miscarriages.
-If your baby's heartbeat has been seen and heard by you and your provider, you can have a little bit more reassurance that your pregnancy is on the right track-even with your first trimester bleeding.
+If your baby's heartbeat has been seen and heard by you and your provider, you can have a little bit more reassurance that your pregnancy is on the right track.
+This is the case even with first trimester bleeding.

 The urgency at which you get medical care depends on what kind of bleeding you are having and what other symptoms you have along with it.
 Implantation bleeding, sexual intercourse, hemorrhoids, or cervical changes in early pregnancy do not indicate a problem with the viability of your pregnancy.
 Still, no matter what kind of bleeding you are experiencing, whether it be spotting or something more, you should always communicate your symptoms with your OB provider to be sure it is not something serious.
 This is especially important if you are having heavy bleeding similar to your menstrual period or severe abdominal cramping to rule out serious complications such as ectopic pregnancy.